 The purpose of a fire risk assessment is to evaluate the premises and the tasks that occur in and around it.
-It highlights areas where fires could start and cause harm to the people in and around the premises.
+It highlights areas where fires could start and cause harm to staff/residents/occupants.

 The aim of the assessment is to identify the fire hazards; reduce the risk of the hazards causing harm and to decide what precautions and management arrangements are necessary to ensure the safety of people in or around the premises in the event of fire.

 Lancashire Fire Protection's fire risk assessments allow companies to meet their duties under the Regulatory Reform (Fire Safety) Order 2005 by ensuring that the fire risk assessment is carried out by a competent person.